aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 touch resources-import.txt
 :::
-1. Copy and Paste the below code to the `resources-import` text file, Save it.
+1. Copy and Paste the below code to the `resources-import.txt` text file, Save it.
 For the [**ResourceIdentifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), update the value for the topic ARN you noted after you created `Topic1`.
 :::code{language=json showLineNumbers=false showCopyAction=true}
 [
   {